Allergies—Our Overactive Immune System

 These vary depending on the substance and the area of the body affected.
 This includes the digestive system, nasal passages and skin.

-Seasonal allergy symptoms/airborne allergies: sneezing, runny nose, stuffy nose, red, swollen eyes, watery eyes, itching on the roof of the mouth
+Sneezing, runny nose, stuffy nose, red, swollen eyes, watery eyes, itching on the roof of the mouth

-Food allergy symptoms/food allergies: swelling of the lips, tongue, throat, face, mouth, hives, anaphylaxis
+Swelling of the lips, tongue, throat, face, mouth, hives, anaphylaxis

-hives or itching covering the body, wheezing, coughing, chest tightness, shortness of breath, anaphylaxis
+Swelling at the sting site, hives or itching covering the body, wheezing, coughing, chest tightness, shortness of breath, anaphylaxis

-Drug allergies: hives, itchy skin, skin rash, swelling in the face, wheezing, anaphylaxis
+Hives, itchy skin, skin rash, swelling in the face, wheezing, anaphylaxis

-Atopic dermatitis—a skin allergy also known as “eczema” that may cause skin to become red, peel or flake
+A skin allergy also known as "eczema" that may cause skin to become red, peel or flake

-Medical conditions associated with allergies include asthma, conjunctivitis, eczema, dermatitis and sinusitis, hives and hay fever.
+Medical conditions associated with allergies include: asthma, conjunctivitis, eczema, dermatitis and sinusitis, hives and hay fever.

 Anaphylaxis—Life Threatening Consequences